 CHRISTMAS WITH THE SMITHEREENS Limited Edition Green Vinyl Album Set for Release November 18, 2022!

-Hot on the heels of their critically acclaimed vault release THE LOST ALBUM (9/23/22), the seminal New Jersey alt-rock quartet sees the re-issue of their covers and originals Christmas album on vinyl for the first time, with the CD reissue to follow!
+Hot on the heels of their critically acclaimed vault release THE LOST ALBUM, the seminal New Jersey alt-rock quartet sees their originals and covers Christmas album on vinyl for the first time.
+Released on 11/18/2022, followed by the CD reissue.

 LOS ANGELES, CA -- Christmas with The Smithereens is more than a Christmas-time album.
 This quartet does an impressive job of channeling the spirit of 1960s rock and solidly interpreting each memorable tune.
 The band’s originals add a nice twist to the disc and are written with such ‘60s-savviness that without prior knowledge, it would almost be difficult to decide which songs were covers and which were originals.
 Lead singer Pat DiNizio wraps his husky voice around a smartly selected collection of classic seasonal rockers such as “Run Rudolph Run” and “Rockin’ Around the Christmas Tree,” along with more obscure fare.
 It’s the latter that makes this such a delight, as the band tears into rugged re-workings of the Ramones’ “Merry Christmas (I Don’t Want to Fight Tonight),” The Who’s crunchy “Christmas”(from Tommy) and even a rare Beatles’ track grabbed from the Liverpool band’s ’60s fan club only discs.